Columbus Fountain and Plaza

-A grand fountain and sculpture combination, the Columbus Fountain at Union Station and Plaza tells the story of the explorer’s journey from Europe to the Americas in 1492.
+The Columbus Fountain tells the story of the explorer’s journey from Europe to the Americas in 1492.
 With multiple symbolic figures throughout its design, the fountain takes center stage at its location.

-Erected and dedicated in 1912, the designer of the fountain Lorado Z. Taft had taken inspiration from the Columbian Fountain at the 1893 Columbian Exposition in Chicago.
-In combination with architect Daniel H. Burham, who designed Union Station, the plaza and fountain were centerpieces to the continued growth and development of DC’s City Beautiful movement.
+Erected and dedicated in 1912, the designer of the fountain, Lorado Z. Taft, had taken inspiration from the Columbian Fountain at the 1893 Columbian Exposition in Chicago.
+In combination with architect Daniel H. Burham, who designed Union Station, the plaza and fountain were centerpieces of DC’s City Beautiful Movement.
 The dedication ceremony of the fountain focused on the legacy of the expedition and the future founding of the country, and featured numerous guests and speakers in attendance.

 Images